icearla16-hub/bcog-final_project/README.md

 Our project is a choose-your-own-adventure personality test.
 Users face situations within the storyline, and their decisions inform the path they take through the forest, culminating in a unique ending that reveals something about their personality.

 ## Function Descriptions
-Functions will cover three major domains: making the Tkinter display, reading and displaying text from separate files, and interpreting user inputs to shape their ending.
+Functions will cover three major domains: making the Tkinter display, controlling the Turtle within the Tkinter window, and handling files with questions, answer options, and user data.
+Each of these domains will likely have their own folder within the project directory for modularity.

 ### 1. Making the Tkinter display
 > NOTE: Lab 7 may be a helpful reference